deborahbrouwer/openqa-containers/README.md

 The `openqa-worker.service` will exit, but verify the workers and their ports with `podman ps -a`.
 See also `journalctl -f` and `sudo systemctl status openqa-worker`.

-Use systemd `openqa-worker.timer` to restart the openqa-worker.service workers every 12 hours to avoid filling up the disk with their asset caches.
+Now start `openqa-worker.timer` to restart the openqa-worker.service workers every 12 hours to avoid filling up the disk with their asset caches.

 ```bash
 sudo cp /home/fedora/openqa-containers/openqa-worker/openqa-worker.timer /usr/lib/systemd/system/openqa-worker.timer;